paugratacosfuste/textutils-10/README.md

     cd src
 </pre>

-Then, run your input code and the disired function in the following way in the CLI:
+Then, run your input code and the desired function in the following way in the CLI:
 <pre>
     python -c "from textutils import #function_name; print(#function_name('#input'))"
 </pre>